rothos/protocol_1/index.md

 Mistakes, blindspots, and fuckups should be expected, though.
 And if someone is doing something weird, that you’re vulnerable to, you might want to check back with them every few years instead of sticking with them and experiencing quite a bit of harm, before you realize it, that you ultimately have to undo to make further progress.

-#### XIV: Layer theory and high-level principles of ethical, nonharmful, noncoercive, safe interaction:
+#### XV: Layer theory and high-level principles of ethical, nonharmful, noncoercive, safe interaction:

 Generally but not universally, de-layering, or at least not adding layering, is good.
 Layering is still good as a stopgap, when things are happening too surprisingly, too fast, or in some other unhandleable way, for a particular person.